beginning of content

 Key facts

-• The term infertility is used if a woman is not naturally pregnant after 12 months of regular unprotected sex.
+• The term infertility is used if pregnancy does not happen after 12 months of regular unprotected sex.

-• There can be many causes of infertility including lifestyle factors or some diseases.
+• There can be many causes of infertility including age, smoking or alcohol use or some diseases.

 • Having a healthy lifestyle can improve your fertility.

-• If you are infertile and want to have a child, there are many treatment options, like ovulation induction or IVF.
+• If you are infertile and want to have a child, there are several treatment options, like ovulation induction or IVF.

 What is infertility?

 Infertility can be stressful and frustrating for everyone involved.
-It takes time for many people to fall pregnant.
+Often, it takes some time to fall pregnant.

 Many couples with fertility problems go on to get pregnant, with or without fertility treatment.